-Emily Christensen is an art historian, writer and curator specialising in the visual culture of modernism in Germany, with a particular interest in the intersection between modernism and colonialism.
+Emily Christensen is an art historian, writer and curator specialising in European nineteenth- and twentieth-century art, with a particular interest in the intersection between modernism and colonialism.
 She has taught a variety of courses at The Courtauld Institute since 2019 and holds a PhD from The Courtauld.

-Emily’s recent curatorial projects include the Wassily Kandinsky and Gabriele Münter rooms in the exhibition Re-Orientations: Europe and Islamic Art from 1851 to Today at the Kunsthaus in Zurich (March to July 2023), and co-curating the exhibition Drawing on Arabian Nights at The Courtauld Gallery Project Space (February to June 2023).
+Emily’s curatorial projects include co-curating the exhibition Drawing on Arabian Nights at The Courtauld Gallery Project Space (February to June 2023), contributing to the Wassily Kandinsky and Gabriele Münter rooms in the exhibition Re-Orientations: Europe and Islamic Art from 1851 to Today at the Kunsthaus in Zurich (March to July 2023).
+She is currently working on a forthcoming exhibition in The Courtauld Gallery Project Space entitled, With Graphic Intent: featuring German and Austrian Modernism from The Courtauld collection (2025).

 Her doctoral project examined Wassily Kandinsky’s strategic use of references to “the Orient” in his development of abstraction from 1909-1913, when he lived in Munich.
 It examined Kandinsky’s work in the context of the broader visual culture there, including exhibitions, literature, print culture, advertising material as well as through attitudes to gender, race, colonialism and national identity.

-Emily has published in The Burlington Magazine, World Art, Manazir Journal, Aesthetica Universalis, and in an exhibition catalogue.
+Emily has published in The Burlington Magazine, World Art, Manazir Journal, Aesthetica Universalis, and in exhibition catalogues including for Tate (Expressionists, 2024) and for the Kunsthaus Zurich (Re-Orientations, 2023).

 Teaching